Expertium/expertium.github.io/Benchmark.md

 - [References](#references)

 ## Intro
 This is an extended version of my Reddit post.
 This article should take approximately 27–32 minutes to read, the Reddit post should take around 11–13 minutes.
-I tried to make this article suited both to tech-savvy and casual readers, so I may have over-explained some things.
+I tried to make this article suitable for both tech-savvy and casual readers, so I may have over-explained some things.
 Side note: when I say "we", I'm referring to myself and [Jarrett Ye](https://github.com/L-M-Sherlock), the creator of [FSRS](https://github.com/open-spaced-repetition/fsrs4anki/wiki/ABC-of-FSRS).